AMWA-TV/bcp-003/best-practice-authorisation.md

 _Identifies principal that issued the JWT_

 The `iss` (issuer) claim MUST be included in the token.
-The claim MUST contain the DNS name and port of the authorisation server accessible to the audience of the token.
+The claim MUST contain the DNS name and port of the Authorisation Server accessible to the audience of the token.
-The contents of this claim MUST match one entry in the common name field or alternate names fields in all TLS certificates used by the authorisation server for securing the authorisation API, in order to allow the verifier of the token to fetch the public key of the authorisation server.
+The contents of this claim MUST match one entry in the common name field or alternate names fields in all TLS certificates used by the Authorisation Server for securing the authorisation API, in order to allow the verifier of the token to fetch the public key of the Authorisation Server.

 ##### sub
 _Identifies the subject of the JWT_

 The sub (subject) claim MUST be included in the token.
-This claim MUST contain a unique identifier assigned to the client by the authorisation server.
+This claim MUST contain a unique identifier assigned to the client by the Authorisation Server.
 For example, this may be a username in the system, or an email address of the user.
 This is primarily intended for audit use (e.g to appear in logs), and as such should be meaningful in that context.